FolkComputer/gadget/README.md

   - This prints in 3 parts so far: Main grip, thumbwheel, block
   - (Trigger inset itself is TODO)

-(can view in https://3dviewer.net -- the .shapr file is canonical / used to edit, the derived files are generated from it)
+(can view in https://3dviewer.net -- for the gadget chassis, the Gadget.shapr file is canonical / used to edit, the derived files are generated from it)

 ### Electronics

-- Ultimems HD305D1-C1 (recommended) or Nebra AnyBeam (should fit)
+- Ultimems HD305D1-C1 ([manual](https://www.ultimems.com/download/hd305d1-c1_rev1_0_20231005_english/)) (recommended) or Nebra AnyBeam (should fit)
   - There is a newer Ultimems unit [HD309D1-C1](https://raspberry-pi.ksyic.com/main/index/pdp.id/1053/pdp.open/1053) which I haven't tested yet
 - Raspberry Pi 5
   - (only the Pi 5 is guaranteed to supply the 5V1.1A